jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 ### Image Publisher

 Republishing the image data was pretty straightforward.
 First I needed to create a new `CompressedImage` variable and do a deep copy of the received data as it is consumed by the subscriber.
-This new `CompressedImage` variable also has it header set so it knows when it was created, and published it to a custom topic.
+This new `CompressedImage` variable also has it header set, so it knows when it was created, and published it to a custom topic.
-The publisher was created using `rospy.Publisher` to a custom topic that I called `/csc22935/raw_image/compressed` and it uses the same datatype as the subscriber.
+The publisher was created using `rospy.Publisher` to a custom topic that I called `/csc22935/raw_image/compressed`, and it uses the same datatype as the subscriber.

 ### Screenshot of the source code of the image subscriber and publisher